 - BBC iPlayer

-You can pretty much unlock any and all streaming services.
+You can pretty much unlock any and all content on streaming services like Netflix.

 On the other hand, you also have to understand that Brave isn’t exactly immune to censorship measures that different countries want their citizens to accept.